Mediterranean Oat Bake

 ingredients for Mediterranean Oat Bake

 The other main ingredients you’ll need are feta cheese for a salty, tangy bite, plus butter and eggs for binding.
 I also like to include both fresh and dried herbs.
 Parsley, basil, or chives are all good fresh options.
-I enhance them with a teaspoon or so of my own mix of Mediterranean-style dried herbs.
-But you could use ready mixed Italian seasoning or herbes de Provence.
+I enhance these with a teaspoon or so of my Homemade Italian-style Seasoning.
+But you could use ready made Italian seasoning or herbes de Provence.
 If you want to add finely chopped garlic you can, although I’ve gone for speedier garlic granules.

 ingredients for Mediterranean Oat Bake